NY prosecutor ties Trump hush money payments to campaign as criminal trial kicks off

 In early morning posts to his social media platform Truth Social, Trump blamed President Joe Biden — despite the case being at the state level — and repeated his refrain that the trial is politically motivated.
 He wrote, partially in all caps, that he will now be “STUCK in a courtroom, and not be allowed to campaign for President of the United States!”

-The post NY prosecutor ties Trump hush money payments to campaign as criminal trial kicks off appeared first on Pennsylvania Capital-Star.
+The post NY prosecutor ties Trump hush money payments to campaign as criminal trial kicks off appeared first on Wisconsin Examiner.